Vulvovaginal Atrophy and Menopause

 What is vaginal Atrophy?

-Vaginal Atrophy is prevalent in premenopausal, menopausal, postmenopausal women and women who have gone through cancer and or cancer treatments.
+Vaginal Atrophy is prevalent in premenopausal, menopausal, postmenopausal women and women who had cancer and or are going through cancer treatments.

 Identifying Symptoms of Vaginal Atrophy